 How can we help?

-Please express your interest in a Dry Eye Assessment by email (please see specific regions below), so an appointment can be structered to help you best, include your symptoms and previous eye care both self-treatments and professional.
-These Dry Eye Clinic appointments are not funded by the NHS so a private fee will be payable, you will be advised of that before making the appointment. a detailed assessment of your dry/watery eye, may include some of, if not more than, the following steps:
+Please express your interest in a Dry/Watery/Allergy Eye Assessment by email so an appointment can be structered to help you best, include your symptoms and previous eye care both self-treatments and professional.
+These specialist clinic appointments are not funded by the NHS or local arrangements so a private fee will be payable, you will be advised of that before making the appointment. a detailed assessment of your dry/watery/allergy eye, may include some of, if not more than, the following steps:

 • Health and medication history